IBMStockTrader/stocktrader-operator/README.md

 ![Architecural Diagram](images/stock-trader.png)

 Initially created for IBM Cloud, we've since tested it in each of the major hyperscalers (AWS, Azure and GCP).
+Here's an example of a deployment to AWS:

 ![AWS-specific Diagram](images/stock-trader-aws.png)